 In the United States, Memorial Day, which is celebrated on the last Monday in May, is commonly seen as the unofficial start to summer.
-In Canada, that honor goes to Victoria Day, a holiday celebrated on the Monday that falls either on or immediately before May 24.
+In Canada, that honor goes to Victoria Day, a holiday celebrated on the Monday that falls either on or immediately before May 24 —the date varies.

 The history of Victoria Day is a long and complicated one, particularly in Quebec, where the same date is now known as National Patriots’ Day.
 First celebrated in 1845, Victoria Day commemorated the birthday (May 24) of the then-reigning Queen Victoria.
 It was officially known as Queen’s Day until Victoria’s death in 1901, when it became Empire Day.
 From there, it began changing dates to coincide with the birthday of whichever British monarch was sitting on the throne at the time.
 The confusion finally ended in 1952, when Empire Day was permanently set for the Monday preceding May 24.
 In 1958, Empire Day was renamed Commonwealth Day, and in 1977 that day was moved to the beginning of March, and the May holiday once again became Victoria Day.